 This training should take place prior to the person's first day of ministering, working, or volunteering for the Archdiocese.
-This training can be accomplished in the Montgomery area by attending (one) class which is offered the 4th Wednesday of each month (excluding December, June, and July) at 6:30 PM in the High School (Schedules can be found on the Child Protection page of www.mobilearchdiocese.org_website.)
+This training can be accomplished in the Montgomery area by attending (one) class which is offered monthly (excluding December, June, and July) at 6:30 PM in the High School (Schedules can be found on the Child Protection page of www.mobilearchdiocese.org website.)